 In July 2024, the CFPB proposed a new interpretive rule indicating that many EWA programs should be treated as credit.
 This would mean:

-However, in January 2025, this guidance was officially rescinded, creating uncertainty in how EWA programs will be treated at the federal level.
+In January 2025, this guidance was officially rescinded, creating uncertainty in how EWA programs will be treated at the federal level.
 Without federal guidance, state-level legislation has become the primary source of regulatory guidance for Earned Wage Access.
 However, individual state laws vary widely on licensing, disclosure fees, and wage deductions.
 Therefore, for staffing companies looking to offer EWA, it is essential to conduct a state-by-state compliance review to avoid regulatory risk.

 For staffing companies, especially those operating in multiple jurisdictions, compliance challenges can quickly become complex.
 Both the implementation and execution of EWA must be done strategically so as not to cross regulatory lines.